 Perhaps fetishism is important, but, for now, I do not want us to deviate too much from the method and the approach.
 What about other frameworks to study seduction?
-I can think of examples you briefly mention or allude to, such as Robert Greene's 24-step method, Khaslavsky and Shedroff's eight seductive characteristics, or the nine propositions developed by Jean-Noël Vuarnet in his study of mystics, as well as the less systematised arguments in Maurice Olender and Jacques Sojcher's La séduction.
-Are none of these valid to study the psychodynamics of seduction through works of art?
+I can think of examples you briefly mention or allude to, such as Robert Greene's 24-step method, Khaslavsky and Shedroff's eight seductive characteristics, or the nine propositions developed by Jean-Noël Vuarnet in his study of mystics, 396 as well as the less systematised arguments in Maurice Olender and Jacques Sojcher's La séduction.
+397 Are none of these valid to study the psychodynamics of seduction through works of art?

 I did consider all of the frameworks you mention and it may be useful if I show you the thinking that led me to develop my own.
 Indeed, Greene, Khaslavsky and Shedroff, and Vuarnet (along with others in that publication) develop systematic approaches to try to study this slippery objet.
-Of the three, only Khaslavsky and Shedroff focus explicitly on an object, the other two concentrating on person-toperson, social and amorous contexts (Greene), and the mystic-God relation (Vuarnet).
-Although, of course, the seducers in Greene and Vuarnet also go through a process
+Of the three, only Khaslavsky and Shedroff focus explicitly on an object, 398 the other two concentrating on person-to-person, social and amorous contexts (Greene), and the mystic-God relation (Vuarnet).
+Although, of course, the seducers in Greene and Vuarnet also go through a process of objectification.
+What they have in common is that they develop steps for understanding what happens in those relations rather than describe them as, for example, Les Liaisons Dangereuses, Diary of a Seducer and Casanova's memoirs do, or analyse its contexts without the systematic outlook, as Baudrillard does.

-396. Mystics are an interesting topic, and although I will not go much into an exploration of their encounter with God, they reveal a truth about seduction and my task.
+^{396.} Mystics are an interesting topic, and although I will not go much into an exploration of their encounter with God, they reveal a truth about seduction and my task.
 It is as Father Brown said: 'It's just because I have picked up a little about mystics that I have no use for mystagogues.
 Real mystics don't hide mysteries, they reveal them.
 They set a thing up in broad daylight, and when you've seen it it's still a mystery.
 But the mystagogues hide a thing in darkness and secrecy, and when you find it, it's a platitude.'
 Gilbert Keith Chesterton, 'The Arrow of Heaven', in The Penguin Complete Father Brown, London: Penguin, 1986, pp. 332-351, p.
 346.

-397. Greene, Art of Seduction; Khaslavsky and Shedroff, Seductive Experience; Vuarnet, Le séducteur malgré
+^{397.} Greene, Art of Seduction; Khaslavsky and Shedroff, Seductive Experience; Vuarnet, Le séducteur malgré lui.

-398. Khaslavsky and Shedroff are exponents of a field of study called 'captology' which examines computers as persuasive technology.
+^{398.} Khaslavsky and Shedroff are exponents of a field of study called 'captology' which examines computers as persuasive technology.
 The aim of their paper is to understand what makes an object seductive, so they can apply it to software development.
 The case study they chose is Philippe Starck's iconic lemon squeezer, Juicy Salif.
 I have discussed the seductive characteristics of this object, offering a more in depth analysis of Khaslavsky and Shedroff's paper in 'Juicy Salif'.

-of objectification.
-What they have in common is that they develop steps for understanding what happens in those relations rather than describe them as, for example, Les Liaisons Dangereuses, Diary of a Seducer and Casanova's memoirs do, or analyse its contexts without the systematic outlook, as Baudrillard does.
-Robert Greene's 24-step method in The Art of Seduction comes from the field of popular psychology.
+Robert Greene's 24-step method in The Art of Seduction309 comes from the field of popular psychology.
 It is, indeed, a manual of seduction, understood as a process, a guide whose aim is to help people to become [better] seducers.
-Greene's manual is considered an authority in pick-up circles Of course, these are much distanced from the field of artistic practice and psychoanalysis, which are those that concern this investigation.
+Greene's manual is considered an authority in pick-up circles400 Of course, these are much distanced from the field of artistic practice and psychoanalysis, which are those that concern this investigation.
 Still, pick-up ideas are eminently practical, instruction based, focused, and result oriented.
-They provide a counter-balance for the philosophical, psychoanalytic, and literary contexts I have described thus far, which is why I considered it in the first place.
+They provide a counter-balance for the philosophical, psychoanalytic, and literary contexts 1 have described thus far, which is why I considered it in the first place.